 In 1997 he joined the staff of the International Monetary Fund (IMF) in Washington DC, USA as an economist in the Africa Department where he worked on the assessment of economic policies and management of balance of payment support programs in IMF member countries.

 He returned to the Central Bank of Nigeria in 2001 where he was assigned the task of leading a staff team charged with restructuring and diversifying the CBN’s growing foreign exchange reserve portfolio.

 This resulted in the development and adoption of a new investment policy, the introduction of new asset classes, the appointment of a reputable global custodian and asset managers, the selection of a state-of-the-art portfolio management system, as well as the upgrading of the CBN’s in-house fixed-income trading and settlement capabilities.

 Mr. Yuguda reached the pinnacle of his career at the Central Bank of Nigeria as Director of the Reserve Management Department from 2010 to 2016, where he inculcated a strong risk-aware investment culture and engendered a disciplined approach to investment evaluation.
 He retired voluntarily in 2016.

-Mr. Yuguda has attended leadership training programmes at leading business schools including Harvard, INSEAD, IMD, Saïd, Wharton, Haas, and London.
-He is a Fellow of the Institute of Chartered Accountants of Nigeria (ICAN) and a CFA charterholder.
+Mr. Yuguda has attended leadership training programs at leading business schools including Harvard, INSEAD, IMD, Saïd, Wharton, Haas, and London.
+He is a Fellow of the Institute of Chartered Accountants of Nigeria (ICAN) and a CFA charter holder.